Fly Fishing for Danube Salmon (Hucho hucho)

 - RIO InTouch Deep 3 for deeper parts

 Whether a huge hucho can be stopped in an emergency situation or not is dependent on the leader as this is the weakest part of the system.
 This means it should be as strong as possible.
-However it should break before the fly line does.
+However, it should break before the fly line does.
 The running line should be stronger than the fly line and the backing should be even stronger.
-This means that my leader should break first and the fly line and running line should stronger.

 I usually fish a fluorocarbon-coated leader of 0.45mm with a breaking strength of 44 lbs which equals 20kg.
 My fly line and my running line have a breaking strength of 50 lbs and my gel spun backing breaks at About 70 lbs.

 If your fly line breaks at 15 kg your leader needs to be weaker as you would not be happy to lose part of your system because of hooking ground.
+For a huge hucho and strong current, this can be too weak.
+This does not mean that you cannot land a good hucho with it, but it extends the fighting time any might finally harm or even kill the fish sometime after you released it.
 Hunting huchos are not leader shy but if the fishing pressure is high, the water is crystal clear and the water level is low, fluorocarbon can be of advantage.

 For many years I have been proclaiming fishing for salmonids with mouse patterns.
 Brown and rainbow trout but even grayling love mice.
 So do huchos.
 Mouse fishing is now becoming more and more popular, especially on trickier waters, and even huchos exceeding 20 kg have been caught with it.
-In taimen fishing imitations of mice, rats and even squirrels (on the spinning rod) has a long tradition.
+For taimen fishing, imitations of mice, rats, and even squirrels (on the spinning rod) have a long tradition.
 For fly fishing for huchos, my Minky Mouse has to be built a bit bigger.
 The hooks must be very strong but not necessarily very big.
 The mouse can be fished on the surface or even intermediate as especially rats are good divers, too.

 Hucho fishing on haphazard and without observing the weather is not only not very effective, but above all, it is expensive.
 In some waters (ie parts of Sava) the escort of a guide is compulsory.
 Including license costs this makes about Eur 200.- per day, tips not included.
 In some waters (especially at private beats) hucho guidings are even more expensive and a package for 3 days hucho fishing may cost as much as Eur 1500.- and more.
 If you really want to spend it, make sure in advance if you will be really fly fishing there and not alibi fly fishing.
 In addition to the high costs, you probably don`t want to cheat yourself, because most insiders know anyway what guidings at certain rivers and beats are all about.

 However, there are also waters that are cheaper and just as promising, as long as you are there at the right time.
-They require a guide but you can fish there with a colleague.
+Some of them require a guide but you might be allowed to fish there with a colleague, too.

 While a salmon heading towards the end of the pool and the following rapids can be reversed by lessening pressure so he will finally remain in the pool.
 Doing this with a large hucho means to lose him for sure.
 If a huchen wants to go downstream, then he does so, unless you can stop him with full force.
 Giant huchos usually never turn back!